minhtuannguyen/remote-test-refresh/README.md

 If `:with-system-agent` is set to false, `remote-test-refresh`  will use a separated ssh agent to connect to remote machine.
 In this case, `remote-test-refresh` will ask you for ssh authentication at the runtime.

+#Usage

+To start `remote-test-refresh` :

+    $ lein remote-test-refresh
+    * Remote-Test-Refresh version: 0.1.8

+    * ==> Which command do you want to run on the repository of remote machine (optional): lein run
+    * ==> Enter a port > 1023 if you need a port to be forwarded (optional): 8080

+    * Starting with the parameters: {:repo "repo", :user "user", :auth {:with-system-agent false, :password ***}, :host 1.2.3.4, :remote-path /folder/path/}
+    * Starting session with the parameters: {:username "user", :strict-host-key-checking :no, :password ***, :use-system-ssh-agent false}

+    * Change has been transferred successfully Application starting ...
+    ...

 #Notification

 By defining `:notify-command` you will be notified every time code change has been transferred successfully to remote machine.
 Currently it's tested for Mac OSX and Ubuntu.